 How long will we be at the chapel?

-Plan to be here approximately 90 minutes in total.
-Ceremonies last about 20 minutes for a civil ceremony and 25 minutes for a spiritual ceremony.
-However, with photography, mingling, signing the license, bridal room prep time, the wedding march etc, an hour and a half is realistic.
+The both of you will be at the chapel approximately 90 minutes if you have ordered a package with us that includes photography.
+The actual ceremony at the alter lasts about 25 minutes.
+However, with photography, signing the license, the wedding march etc, about an hour and a half is realistic.
 (IE: If your wedding is scheduled to start at 4pm, book your dinner reservations at a restaurant, or your reception location start time to be 5:45pm or 6pm depending on the distance.

 Do you provide music?